 Running Heavy Geoprocessing in Background Without Freezing UI

-Running heavy geoprocessing in background without freezing UI requires offloading CPU-intensive operations to a worker thread using QGIS’s built-in QgsTask framework.
-By subclassing QgsTask and implementing the run() method, you execute geoprocessing logic outside the main GUI thread while maintaining thread-safe communication through signals and the QgsTaskManager.
+Running heavy geoprocessing in the background without freezing the UI requires offloading CPU-intensive operations to a worker thread using QGIS’s built-in QgsTask framework.
+By subclassing QgsTask and implementing the run() method, you execute geoprocessing logic outside the main GUI thread while maintaining thread-safe communication through signals and QgsTaskManager.
 This prevents the QGIS interface from locking up during raster calculations, large vector overlays, network analysis, or batch exports.

 Why the Main Thread Freezes & How QgsTask Solves It